bricelam/bricelam.github.io/_posts/2019-08-22-microsoft-data-sqlite-3-0.md

 tags: sqlite
 ---

-Version 3.0 of Microsoft.Data.Sqlite is nearly done.
-[Preview 8][1] is available on NuGet, and the final version will be available alongside the rest of .NET Core 3.0 at [.NET Conf][2].
+Version 3.0 of [Microsoft.Data.Sqlite][1] is available on NuGet.
+It was released alongside the rest of .NET Core 3.0 at [.NET Conf][2].

 Beware, there are a handful of breaking changes in this release that could break your application.
 Please read these release notes carefully.